-History of the Highway Connecting Wenatchee to Quincy
+History of the Wenatchee/Quincy Highway

-If you Google: Driving directions from the East Wenatchee Fred Meyer to the Quincy McDonald's - Google Maps says the nearly 30-mile trip will take 33 minutes.
+If you Google Driving directions from the East Wenatchee Fred Meyer to the Quincy McDonald's - Google Maps says the nearly 30-mile trip will take 33 minutes.

 When was Wenatchee Valley to Quincy Highway first built?